-We anticipate that the investigation of each specific target business and the negotiation, drafting, and execution of relevant agreements, disclosure documents, and other instruments will require substantial management time and attention and substantial costs for accountants, attorneys and others.
+We anticipate that the investigation of each specific target business, including without limitation Scilex, and the negotiation, drafting, and execution of relevant agreements, disclosure documents, and other instruments will require substantial management time and attention and substantial costs for accountants, attorneys and others.
 If we decide not to complete a specific initial business combination, the costs incurred up to that point for the proposed transaction likely would not be recoverable.
-Furthermore, if we reach an agreement relating to a specific target business, we may fail to consummate our initial business combination for any number of reasons including those beyond our control.
+Furthermore, if we reach an agreement relating to Scilex or any other specific target business, we may fail to consummate our initial business combination for any number of reasons including those beyond our control.
 Any such event will result in a loss to us of the related costs incurred, which could materially adversely affect subsequent attempts to locate and acquire or merge with another business.
-If we are unable to complete our initial business combination, our public shareholders may only receive \$10.10 per share or potentially less than \$10.10 per share on our redemption, and our warrants will expire worthless.
+If we are unable to complete our initial business combination, our public shareholders may only receive \$10.175 per share or potentially less than \$10.175 per share on our redemption, and our warrants will expire worthless.

 We may be unable to obtain additional financing to complete our initial business combination or to fund the operations and growth of a target business, which could compel us to restructure or abandon a particular business combination.
-If we are unable to complete our initial business combination, our public shareholders may only receive \$10.10 per share or potentially less than \$10.10 per share on our redemption, and the warrants will expire worthless.
+If we are unable to complete our initial business combination, our public shareholders may only receive \$10.175 per share or potentially less than \$10.175 per share on our redemption, and the warrants will expire worthless.

-Although we believe that the net proceeds of the Initial Public Offering and the sale of the private warrants, together with interest earned on the trust account proceeds available to us, will be sufficient to allow us to consummate our initial business combination, because we have not yet identified any prospective target business we cannot ascertain the capital requirements for any particular transaction.
-If the net proceeds of the Initial Public Offering and the sale of the private warrants, together with available interest from the trust account proceeds, prove to be insufficient, either because of the size of our initial business combination, the depletion of the available net proceeds in search of a target business, the obligation to repurchase for cash a significant number of shares from shareholders who elect redemption in connection with our initial business combination or the terms of negotiated transactions to purchase shares in connection with our initial business combination, we may be required to seek additional financing or to abandon the proposed business combination.
+Although we believe that the net proceeds of the Initial Public Offering and the sale of the private warrants, together with interest earned on the trust account proceeds available to us, will be sufficient to allow us to consummate our initial business combination, because we have not yet finalized the merger agreement for our contemplated initial business combination with Scilex nor identified any other prospective target business, we cannot ascertain the capital requirements for any particular transaction at this time.
+If the net proceeds of the Initial Public Offering and the sale of the private warrants, together with available interest from the trust account proceeds, prove to be insufficient, either because of the size of our initial business combination, the depletion of the available net proceeds in search of a target business, the obligation to repurchase for cash a significant number of shares from shareholders who elect redemption in connection with our initial business combination, we may be required to seek additional financing or to abandon the proposed business combination.
 Financing may not be available on acceptable terms, if at all.
 To the extent that additional financing proves to be unavailable when needed to consummate our initial business combination, we would be compelled to either restructure the transaction or abandon that particular initial business combination and seek an alternative target business candidate.
-If we are unable to complete our initial business combination, our public shareholders may only receive \$10.10 per share or potentially less than \$10.10 per share on our redemption, and the warrants will expire worthless.
-In addition, even if we do not need additional financing to consummate our initial business combination, we may require such financing to fund the operations or growth of the target business.
-The failure to secure additional financing could have a material adverse effect on the continued development or growth of the target business.
-None of our officers, directors o
+If we are unable to complete our initial business combination, our public shareholders may only receive \$10.175 per share or potentially less than \$10.175 per share on our redemption, and the warrants will expire worthless.
+In addition, even if we do not need additional financing to consummate our initial business.
+None of our officers, directors or shareholders is required to provide any financing to us in connection with or after our initial business combination.